anuiyengar/tech-portfolio/docs/about.md

 ## Director of Engineering, Automation Infrastructure & Performance Engineering, A10 Networks - Jan 2019 - Present

+Management:
+- I empower all of engineering to deliver reliable, scalable, high-quality products.
-- Leading the automation infrastructure and performance teams that enable A10’s engineering to deliver quality products.
+- I lead multiple global teams of automation infrastructure comprising developers/leads/managers and performance engineers.
+- I constantly challenge the team to develop novel automation and performance infrastructure within an agile and scrum environment.
+- Proven hands-on technical leadership, career development path creation, and mentoring to team members.

+Contributions:
+- Automation infrastructure that plays a central role in the development and qualification of features across all product lines for every release.
-- Infrastructure that supports orchestration and service provisioning of load-balancers (using CLI, GUI and RestApi) and servers in on-premise and public cloud environments as required for hardware/virtual/container versions of the product qualification.
+- Distributed and scaled infrastructure that supports orchestration and service provisioning of load-balancers (using CLI, GUI and RestApi) and servers in on-premise and public cloud environments as required for hardware/virtual/container versions of the product qualification.
 - Terraform integration to the infrastructure to support multiple public cloud vendors.
 - Codeless automation: Integration of Behave framework to ATAF framework that removes the need to code automated test suites; thus providing the ability for engineers to automate test cases in a very short time that would otherwise take days/weeks.
 - Development of code coverage computing infrastructure that works at scale.
 Reduced total computing time from weeks to 5 days for complete code base.
 Integration of the code coverage tool with the automated testing platform measures the coverage for each test-case/ test-suite/feature code change.
 - Test impact analysis tool that suggests tests to run for a section of modified code based on the code coverage report and issues reported in the past test runs for the modified code.
+- Performance engineering holds the core responsibility of providing the best performance benchmarks for every metric on every supported hardware platform with different performance capabilities; and covering different specifications of virtual deployments of the product.
+Datasheet provided to the product, marketing, and sales teams at the end of every release.
 - Robust and efficient performance infrastructure that’s designed to handle high performing platforms, traffic generators that are reliable and can scale.
 - Streamlined the process to benchmark performance data as required by product, sales and marketing teams.

 ## Senior Engineering Manager, Automation Infrastructure & Tools, A10 Networks - Oct 2016 - Dec 2018

+Management:
+- As the Senior Engineering Manager, Automation Infrastructure & Tools, I was mainly responsible for building the automation infrastructure that could scale and reduce the overall product qualification time from 3 weeks to a day.
+- I led multiple global teams of automation & tools developers/leads/managers.
+- I could bring out the best performance from the team by providing opportunities to solve existing problems that made a difference to the company.
+- Hired and trained the best talents.

+Contributions:
-- Scaled infrastructure distributed across different geographical locations with more than a thousand instances of load-balancers, linux clients/servers, routers and switches with the ability to qualify a product completely in a day.
+- Scaled infrastructure distributed across different geographical locations with more than a thousand instances of load-balancers, Linux clients/servers, routers, and switches with the ability to qualify a product completely in a day; providing daily quality analysis of the release using automated report generation.
 - 24 hour product release qualifying automation infrastructure that completes regression coverage in a day in virtual environment (with multiple VM hosts and VM instances) for any product line of the company.
 Optimized the automation coverage to effectively get the test results in a day and help qualify any release in a short time with good code coverage.
 - Scaled and distributed infrastructure running hundreds of jobs in parallel at a time on 300 DUTs covering various product features.